Whitney is a mom trying to evoke a healthy, happy life for herself and her family.

 - Septic arthritis is caused when staph bacteria spread to a joint from an infection in another part of the body.
 Rheumatoid arthritis increases the risk of this kind of infection because arthritis medications suppress the immune system.

 - CA-MRSA (community-acquired MRSA) is a term for drug-resistant staph infection acquired outside health facilities.
-People discharged from hospitals may harbor drug-resistant bacteria in their nostrils, and these bacteria can spread further in the community.
+People discharged from hospitals may harbor drug-resistant bacteria in their nostrils, which can spread further in the community.

 What Puts You at Risk?